-The Panel's draft recommendation is for the following amendments to be made to the template for the purpose of improving its clarity.
+The Panel's final recommendation is for the following amendments to be made to the template for the purpose of improving its clarity:

-- 1. Review the introductory $text^{51}$ for ongoing relevance and update, as appropriate. - 2.
-Include a general overview of the compliance framework. - 3.
-Clarify in section 2.3 that, the testing and monitoring requirements for older generators as specified in their connection agreements, in some cases, may be based on the need to maintain compliance with older versions of the NER or National Electricity Code that applied at the time when such connection agreements were established.
+- 1. update the introductory text;57 - 2. include a general overview of the compliance framework; and - 3. clarify in section 2.3 that, the testing and monitoring requirements for older generators as specified in their connection agreements, in some cases, may be based on the need to maintain compliance with older versions of the NER or National Electricity Code that applied at the time when such connection agreements were established.